geerlingguy/ansible-role-php-redis/README.md

 (RedHat/CentOS only) If you have enabled any additional repositories (might I suggest geerlingguy.repo-epel or geerlingguy.repo-remi), those repositories can be listed under this variable (e.g. `remi,epel`).
 This can be handy, as an example, if you want to install the latest version of PHP from Remi's repository.

-    php_redis_package: php-pecl-redis
+    php_redis_package: php-redis

-(Default for RedHat/CentOS shown).
+(Default for Debian/Ubuntu shown).
 If installing from apt or yum, which package to install which provides the PhpRedis extension.
+(For PHP 5.x on Debian, this should be `php5-redis`).

 ### Install from source